piranna/piranna.github.io/pages/about.md

 graduated with distinction.
 My Licenciature thesis director was [Prof. Enrique Soriano-Salvador](https://gsyc.urjc.es/~esoriano/).

-I started my Ph.D., but currently is on-hold.
+I started a Ph.D., but it is currently on hold.
 My PhD thesis was _Co-focal microscope techniques applied to neurology_, where I was compositing multi-gigabyte high resolution multi-layer microscope scan images of neurons to generate 3D models.
 My Ph.D. thesis director was